EmpiresCommunity/website/README.md

 ## Deploy

 Run `make deploy` when you are happy with the changes to deploy to github pages.
-You can't do this unless you have the required permissions, to force push to the gh-pages branch.
+You can't do this unless you have the required permissions, to push to the gh-pages branch.

 ## Stuck?